ETroll/python-intro-workshop/Python-for-developers-cheat-sheet.md

 //TODO: Write a few lines about python.
 The main difference is a 4 spaces indentations instead of curly brackets to create code blocks / scopes.

+**DISCLAIMER:** I am normally a C# developer and my style of coding might not always be following the _"pythonic"_ way.
+I am no fan of snake case and prefer camelCase for functions and variables and PascalCase for Classes.
+Even if this might shine trough in this document, you can write the code however you like.
+If you want to learn Python the _"pythonic"_ way, then use snake case for variables and functions.

 This simple cheat sheet is created for Python 3.6.x and above.
 Some of the language basics shown here is not available for earlier versions of Python.

+Python documentation can be found at [docs.python.org](https://docs.python.org/3/).
+For a reference of the standard library then you can visit the [The Python Standard Library](https://docs.python.org/3/library/index.html).
+And for a complete reference on the language itself, then [The Python Language Reference](https://docs.python.org/3/reference/index.html) is the place to visit.

 ## Language basics
 It all begins with a simple hello world.
 Since Python just interprets a script top down, I recommend writing a test to se if the file interpreted is the main file.
 (The file started directly using `python filename.py` and not a imported file) Python will set the value of one of the ***dunder*** ([Ref](#Dunder)) variables to `__main__`